-The Company has been informed that the SEC has commenced its review of the exemptive application, but as of the date hereof, we have not received any formal written comments and accordingly cannot evaluate whether or when an order regarding our application or an amended application modifying the relief requested may be granted.
+The Company has been informed that the SEC has commenced its review of the exemptive application, and we have received and responded to formal written comments.
+We cannot, however, evaluate whether or when an order regarding our application for the relief requested may be granted.

-We have also designed our Stock Plan with the intention that awards made thereunder generally will qualify as performance-based compensation under Section 162(m) of the Internal Revenue Code of 1986, but we reserve the right to pay amounts thereunder that do not qualify as such performance-based compensation if we determine such payments to be appropriate in light of our compensation objectives from time to time.
+We have also designed our Stock Plan with the intention that awards made thereunder generally will qualify as performance-based compensation under Section 162(m) of the Internal Revenue Code of 1986 (the "Code"), but we reserve the right to pay amounts thereunder that do not qualify as such performance-based compensation if we determine such payments to be appropriate in light of our compensation objectives from time to time.
+Section 162(m) of the Code disallows a tax deduction to publicly held companies for compensation paid to their chief executive officer or any of their three other most highly compensated executive officers and chief financial officer, to the extent that compensation exceeds \$1 million per covered officer in any fiscal year.
+However, if compensation qualifies as performance-based, the limitation does not apply.